aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

 {{% /alert %}}

-## Split a Document Using Different Criteria {#split-a-document-using-different-criteria}
+## Split a Document Using Different Options {#split-a-document-using-different-criteria}

 Aspose.Words allows you to split EPUB or HTML documents into chapters according to various criteria.
 In the process, the style and layout of the source document are preserved for the output documents.